MohitDabas/sastgriper/README.md

 1.Flask Must be installed.

-2.Make sure you have visual studio code installed on your system and 'code' command for visual stdio code must be configured with your environment
+2.Make sure you have visual studio code installed on your system and 'code' command for visual studio code must be configured with your environment.

 # WriteUp